-The Vienna Tourist Board provides the media (people like me) with statistics on the most popular (paid) attractions in the city.
-According to their numbers, the top 10 sights are:
+The Vienna Tourist Board provides the media (people like me) with statistics on the most popular attractions in the city.
+According to their numbers (which unfortunately are a few years’ old now), the top 10 sights are:

 1. Schönbrunn Palace